voschezang/coding-handbook/scary-quotes.md

 - This reorganization will solve all of our problems.
 - Agile will safe us!
 - Agile didn't work.
 Instead we're going to do DevOps!
+- We've finished our ~~Agile~~ DevOps transition.
 - This is an autonomous system that requires no human intervention at all.
+- The AI has joined a religion.

 Programming